b-cubed-eu/invasimapr/README.md

   categorical (`trait_cat11`-`trait_cat15`), and ordinal (`trait_ord16`-`trait_ord20`)

-Finally, we convert all character variables to factors so they’re correctly handled by the model.
+We then convert all character variables to factors so they’re correctly handled by the model.

 ``` r
 # Prepare long-format data